greenelab/meta-review/manuscript.md

 Writing review articles in a public forum allows review authors to engage with the original researchers to clarify their methods and results and present them accurately, as exemplified [here](https://github.com/greenelab/deep-review/issues/213).
 Additionally, discussing manuscripts in the open generates valuable post-publication peer review [@LfJGtB83; @jYs2OUFW; @HflJ6Hy5] or pre-publication peer review of preprints [@pqBLIXzp].
-Because incentives are commonly lacking to provide public peer review of existing literature [@uw5bep8P], open collaborative reviews --- where authorship is open to anyone who makes a valid contribution --- could help spur more post-publication peer review.
+Because incentives to provide public peer review of existing literature [@uw5bep8P] are lacking, open collaborative reviews --- where authorship is open to anyone who makes a valid contribution --- could help spur more post-publication peer review.
 However, inviting wide authorship brings many technical and social challenges such as how to fairly distribute credit, coordinate the scientific content, and collaboratively manage extensive reference lists.

 To address these challenges, we developed a manuscript writing process using the Markdown language, the GitHub platform, and our new Manubot tool for automating manuscript generation.